THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Methodology

-In this framework, an Actor agent generates a natural language reasoning step with a maximum length of $L_{step}$.
-A Critic agent then evaluates this step to identify operations that can be solved by code easily, such as numerical calculations or equation solving.
-Upon identifying such an operation, the Critic transforms it into an executable Python code snippet, ensuring consistency with the Actor's original reasoning logic.
-After obtaining the code, the Critic then interacts with a code interpreter to obtain a precise execution result, which is used to replace the original operations and formulate a new code-augmented reasoning step.
-The Actor subsequently continues reasoning using this new step.
-This iterative cycle continues until a complete solution is derived, as shown in Algorithm \ref{alg:TIRGen}.
-This design yields two key advantages: \begin{itemize}[itemsep=0.0em, topsep=-0.2em] \item \textbf{Reduced Reliance on Large-scale Models.} The Actor handles the core mathematical reasoning, while the Critic only needs basic instruction-following and code-generation skills.
-In this way, the complex task is divided and solved by two agents. \item \textbf{Policy Alignment.} Since the Critic accesses only isolated reasoning steps without problem and answer, the synthesized data reflects the Actor's intrinsic abilities.
-Consequently, this data remains in-distribution, mitigating the performance degradation caused by training on out-of-distribution data \citep{gudibande2023false, chen2024self}. \end{itemize}
+In this framework, the Generator generates a natural language reasoning step with a maximum length of $L_{\text{step}}$.
+The Refiner agent then evaluates this step to identify operations that can be more efficiently solved with code, such as numerical calculations or equation solving.
+Upon identifying such an operation, the Refiner converts it into an executable Python code snippet while preserving the Generator's original reasoning logic.
+The Refiner then interacts with a code interpreter to obtain a precise execution result, which replaces the original operation and produces a code-augmented reasoning step.
+The Generator resumes reasoning from this revised step, and the iterative cycle continues until a complete solution is reached, as described in Algorithm \ref{alg:TIRGen}.
+This design yields two key advantages: \begin{itemize}[itemsep=0.0em, topsep=-0.2em] \item \textbf{Policy Alignment.} Because the Refiner observes only isolated reasoning steps without the full problem statement and final answer, the synthesized data directly reflects the Generator's intrinsic reasoning preferences.
+This ensures that the data remains in-distribution, thereby mitigating the performance degradation commonly caused by training on out-of-distribution data \citep{gudibande2023false, chen2024self}. \item \textbf{Reduced Reliance on Large-scale Models.} The Generator is responsible for high-level mathematical reasoning, while the Refiner requires only basic instruction-following and code-generation skills.
+This division of labor decomposes the complex task into subproblems that are collaboratively solved by the two agents. \end{itemize}